hugocornellier/live-chat-app-mern/README.md

-# Secure Real-Time Chat Web App
+# Secure Real-Time Chat (Web App)

+This is a web application that enables users to communicate with one another in real-time.
+The backend handles concurrent connections using Socket.io.

 ![Demo](https://i.imgur.com/mNnZPQG.png)